darshan010/Space-Forum/README.md

 A multi-user blog for space lovers.

-Technologies used: Python, Django, HTML, CSS
+Technologies used: Python, Django, HTML, CSS, Bootstrap